Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Related Work

 \section{Related Work}

-\paragraph{Recursive Program Synthesis from Examples.}
+\paragraph{Recursive Program Synthesis from Examples}

-All of~\cite{smyth,escher,para,myth,lambda-sq} synthesize recursive programs from input-output examples.
+All of~\cite{smyth,escher,para,myth,lambda-sq,ChoL25} synthesize recursive programs from input-output examples.
 Our work differs from these works in that we synthesize programs from general first-order specifications.
 Of these works, only \textsc{Smyth}~\cite{smyth} supports user-provided sketches. \textsc{Para}~\cite{para} internally uses templates and fills them with recursion-free expressions, but these templates are not provided by the user.

-\paragraph{Recursive Program Synthesis from Properties.}
+\paragraph{Recursive Program Synthesis from $\forall^*$-Properties}

-All of~\cite{contata,burst,synquid,leon} synthesize recursive programs from properties.
-To our knowledge, these works do not support mixed-quantifier specifications; only universal quantification is supported.
-Furthermore,~\cite{burst,synquid,leon} place restrictions on the type of universally quantified specifications that can be used; they cannot express, for instance, $\FA{\ttt x,\ttt y}{\sx{\ttt{add} \ttt x \ttt y} = \sx{\ttt{add} \ttt y \ttt x}}$, nor can they express $\FA{\ttt{xs}}{\sx{\ttt{rev} \sx{\ttt{rev} \ttt{xs}}} = \ttt{xs}}$.
-Except for~\cite{leon}, none of these works support {\em} user-provided sketches.
+All of~\cite{contata,burst,synquid,leon,NeoPLDI2018,ItzhakyPPRS21} synthesize recursive programs from properties.
+To our knowledge, these works do not support mixed-quantifier specifications, but only $\forall^*$ properties.
+Furthermore,~\cite{burst,synquid,leon,NeoPLDI2018,ItzhakyPPRS21} place restrictions on the type of universally quantified specifications that can be used; they cannot express, for instance, $\FA{\ttt x,\ttt y}{\sx{\ttt{add} \ttt x \ttt y} = \sx{\ttt{add} \ttt y \ttt x}}$, nor can they express $\FA{\ttt{xs}}{\sx{\ttt{rev} \sx{\ttt{rev} \ttt{xs}}} = \ttt{xs}}$.
+Except for~\cite{leon}, none of these works support {\em user-provided} sketches. ~\cite{ItzhakyPPRS21} focuses on synthesizing auxiliary recursive functions in the context of heap-manipulating programs and separation logic.
 Moreover, while~\cite{leon} takes a sketch {\em body} as input, it does not take user-provided grammars for the holes as input.
 Although these tools support less expressive properties, this restriction may ease the burden of automatically verifying synthesized programs.
-Due to their lack of sketch support and restrictions on the types of universal specifications that they can handle, it is not appropriate to provide experimental comparisons with these tools in our evaluation (c.f.
-Section~\ref{sec:evaluation}).